MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-add-media-attachments.md

 ### [Python](#tab/python)

-The source code shown here is based on the [Handling attachments](https://github.com/microsoft/BotBuilder-Samples/tree/master/samples/python/15.handling-attachments) sample.
+The following source code is from the [Handling attachments](https://github.com/microsoft/BotBuilder-Samples/tree/master/samples/python/15.handling-attachments) sample.

 To create the reply message, define the text and then set up the attachments.
 Assigning the attachments to the reply is the same for each attachment type, however the various attachments are set up and defined differently, as seen in the following snippets.